colemanomartin/mpf-docs/displays/architecture.rst

 The MPF-MC can have multiple display canvases at the same time, and you can map different ones to different physical displays.
 You can even create sub-displays where one display has a small region which is another display (kind of like picture-in-picture).
-The most important setting for a display is its size (with, height) in pixels.
+The most important setting for a display is its size (width, height) in pixels.
 If you do not specify any displays in your "displays:" section of your config files, a default display (800 x 600 pixels) will be automatically created for you.